Safari Before Your Flight. Or After. Or Instead of the City.

 Black Rhino With the City Behind It

-The definitive Nairobi National Park photograph — and the image that most succinctly captures what is extraordinary about Kenya’s urban-wildlife relationship — is a black rhino with Nairobi’s skyscraper skyline in the background.
+The definitive Nairobi National Park photograph, and the image that most succinctly captures what is extraordinary about Kenya’s urban-wildlife relationship, is a black rhino against Nairobi’s skyscraper skyline.
 It is not staged.
 It is not manipulated.
 Both the rhino and the skyline are real, simultaneous, and genuinely co-existing in the same frame.
 Sense of Adventure’s guides know the rhino’s seasonal ranges within the park and position vehicles at the right angle to capture both skyline and animal in the same image.

 Lion and Cheetah Sightings — Urban Predators

-Nairobi National Park’s lion population — approximately 35 individuals in three prides — produces reliable sightings for most morning game drives.
+Nairobi National Park’s lion population, approximately 35 individuals across three prides, yields reliable sightings on most morning game drives.
 The Mbagathi River pride is the most consistently seen; the corridor lions move between the park and the Kitengela plains on a schedule that Sense of Adventure’s guides track daily.
-Cheetah sightings are less frequent but regular — the open grassland of the park’s eastern section is ideal cheetah habitat and the small resident population is well-monitored.
+Cheetah sightings are less frequent but regular; the open grassland of the park’s eastern section is ideal cheetah habitat, and the small resident population is well-monitored.

 Ivory Burning Monument — Conservation History

-In 1989, Kenya’s president Daniel arap Moi burned 12 tonnes of confiscated ivory in Nairobi National Park in one of the most significant symbolic acts in conservation history — signalling Kenya’s absolute opposition to the ivory trade and helping to turn global opinion against elephant poaching.
-The Ivory Burning Monument at the site of that burn is a deeply resonant piece of wildlife conservation history, and Sense of Adventure includes it in extended Nairobi National Park visits for guests who want the historical context of what Kenya has done to protect its wildlife.
+In 1989, Kenya’s president, Daniel arap Moi, burned 12 tonnes of confiscated ivory in Nairobi National Park in one of the most significant symbolic acts in conservation history, signaling Kenya’s absolute opposition to the ivory trade and helping to turn global opinion against elephant poaching.
+The Ivory Burning Monument at the site of the burn is a deeply resonant piece of wildlife conservation history, and Sense of Adventure includes it in extended Nairobi National Park visits for guests who want the historical context of Kenya’s efforts to protect its wildlife.

 Athi River Gorge — Riverine Forest Birding

-The Mbagathi River and its confluence with the Athi in the park’s southern section creates a riverine forest zone that concentrates bird species and offers leopard habitat quite different from the open grassland above.
+The Mbagathi River and its confluence with the Athi in the park’s southern section create a riverine forest zone that concentrates bird species and offers leopard habitat quite different from the open grassland above.
 Walking is permitted in some sections with a ranger, and the gorge’s fig trees, hippo pools, and dense canopy produce a completely different acoustic and visual experience from the open plains game drive.
-Sense of Adventure includes the gorge section in birding-focused Nairobi National Park itineraries.
+Sense of Adventure includes the gorge section in birding-focused itineraries for Nairobi National Park.

-We had a 10am flight to London.
-Our guide picked us up at 5:45am from the hotel.
-By 9am we had seen a black rhino, a cheetah, and six lions.
+We had a 10 am flight to London.
+Our guide picked us up at 5:45 am from the hotel.
+By 9 am5:30 am, we had seen a black rhino, a cheetah, and six lions.
 We were at the airport by 9:45.
-I told everyone on the plane and nobody believed me.
+I told everyone on the plane, and nobody believed me.

 — Sense of Adventure guest, Nairobi National Park, February 2025